noseka1/multicluster-management-rhacm-argocd/README.md

 ### Why is Argo CD's auto prune disabled in this repo?

-In this repo, the automated prune for Argo CD applications is disabled by setting `spec.syncPolicy.automated.prune: false` like this:
+In this repo, the automated prune of Argo CD applications is disabled by setting `spec.syncPolicy.automated.prune: false` like this:

 ```
 apiVersion: argoproj.io/v1alpha1